 - Add the light brown sugar, and mix so the butter can melt.

-- Pour in the milk, treacle and vanilla extract, and whisk well to get a smooth sauce.
+- Pour in the cream, treacle and vanilla extract, and whisk well to get a smooth sauce.

 - Once it comes to a boil, let it bubble up for a minute, then remove it from the heat.